Thanks to Pip from Sustainability Soapbox for nominating me to do the five photos/five stories challenge.

 So I’d like to explore the theme of Taormina beyond the tourists.

 Yes, I managed to see something of the authentic city behind all the foreign visitors.

 It seems timely to be writing about Taormina after a couple of days of torrential rain flooded the streets of the town last week.
 I imagine as everything is drying out in the forecasted sunshine the locals will be relieved for a short respite from the visitors.

 I am gradually falling in love with Sicilian Saints and so the Church of Santa Caterina di Alessandria at Taormina is my favourite, if only for it’s dedication to this early Christian martyr.

 Saint Catherine was one of the most popular saints of the

-Middle Ages and is considered the most important of the virgin martyrs, a group of fourteen saints in heaven who willingly intercede for the fathful.
+Middle Ages and is considered the most important of the virgin martyrs, a group of fourteen saints in heaven who willingly intercede for the faithful.
 St Catherine is the inspiration behind many beautiful prayers, poems and songs.

-St Catherine was tortured on a spiked wheel by Emperor Maximian (305–313) and is often depicted with the wheel of her suffering hanging around her neck as a pendant on a chain and the head of the emperor under feet with the sword that was used to decapitate her in hand, as you can see here above the entrance of the church, which is one of the first you meet while walking down the main street in the historic center.
+St Catherine was tortured on a spiked wheel by Emperor Maximian (305–313) and is often depicted with the wheel of her suffering hanging around her neck as a pendant on a chain and the head of the emperor under feet with the sword that was used to decapitate her in hand, as you can see here above the entrance of the church, which is one of the first you meet while walking down the main street in the historic centre.